atomone-hub/genesis/CONSTITUTION.md

 the Ancestors of a DAO.
 The sub-DAOs and their sub-DAOs and so on are called the Descendants of a DAO.

-~~Cousin DAOs are those that share a common ancestor but do not have a direct parent-child relationship.
-For example, if DAO A creates sub-DAO B and sub-DAO C, B and C would be considered Cousin DAOs, as they stem from the same parent but operate independently of each other.~~

 Every DAO, upon creation, must have a Charter (which is composed of Purpose and Description), an initial set of Council members (which may be empty) and may also have  Bylaws and Mandates, The Purpose and Description must be plaintext